Chances are, you’ve taken a multiple choice exam before. They’re pretty hard to escape.

 Back in first year, I was definitely in the latter category.
-I couldn’t even fill in one bubble without second guessing myself into disaster.
-Even worse, my choice to minor in psychology made it impossible to avoid multiple choice (psych profs love this format).
+I couldn’t even fill in 1 bubble without second guessing myself into disaster.
+Even worse, my choice to minor in Psychology made it impossible to avoid multiple choice (Psych profs love this format).

 Declarative memory can be broken down in a few different ways, but the simplest (and most helpful for test-taking) has 2 basic categories:

 - Recall memory: your answer to a question is pulled directly from your own mind—you either know it or you don’t, like in an essay exam.